Azure/bicep/CONTRIBUTING.md

 If you'd like to contribute to the collection of snippets:

 * A snippet should be a single, generic, resource.
 Ensure your snippet meets this criteria.
-* Add a Bicep file here, using the naming convention `res-RESOURCENAME.bicep`: [`./src/Bicep.LangServer/Snippets/Templates`](./src/Bicep.LangServer/Snippets/Templates)
+* Add a Bicep file to [`./src/Bicep.LangServer/Snippets/Templates`](./src/Bicep.LangServer/Snippets/Templates) using the naming convention res-RESOURCENAME.bicep
   * The file name without extension will be used as the label.
   * A single line comment at the top of the file will be used as the description.
   * E.g. [`res-aks-cluster.bicep`](./src/Bicep.LangServer/Snippets/Templates/res-aks-cluster.bicep) results in the following label and description: